 \subsection{Numerical stability}

 It is known~\cite{CUYT1988} that the computation of the inverse differences and successive convergents in a Thiele interpolating continued fraction can suffer from numerical instabilities and worst case exponential loss of precision may occur in the calculation of the inverse differences~\cite{GM80}.
 Nevertheless, the backward evaluation of the continued fraction often leads to near machine precision (roughly \verb|2e-16|) magnitudes for the residuals $f(x_i) -C_n(x_i) $ in practice~\cite{CUYT1988}.

 We do not attempt an analysis like in~\cite{thron} because any error analysis would necessarily depend on both the function $f(x)$ and the chosen interpolation points $x_i$.
+For instance, a very strong stability result is recently obtained in~\cite{markovthiele} when restricting to Markov functions.
 Instead, we provide compelling numerical evidence in Sections~\ref{sec:newman} and~\ref{sec:other} that accurate approximations are often obtained, even on hard numerical problems, when the Greedy selection strategy of Section~\ref{greedy} is employed.